eianlei/pydplan/doc/van_der_waals.md

 The procedure for calculating partial pressure fill by van der Waals equatlion (VDW):

-Calculate for the starting and wanted mix the A and B coefficients for those mixes.
+First calculate for the starting and wanted mix the A and B coefficients for those mixes.
 Then solve the VDW equation numerically (by iteration) for the n (mols) of total gas, when we know the P, V, a, b, R, T.

 VDW cannot be solved analytically in any nice way as it is cubic, but numerical iteration finds a solution quickly.
 Use the Python scipy fsolve.